starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Feral GameMode

 Gamemode can help improve performance by applying OS-level performance tweaks as the game is launched.
 Search for `gamemode` in your Distro's repos.
-Once installed, Lutris has a toggle for `Enable Feral GameMode` under `System options`.
-It defaults to ON if it detects gamemode is installed.

-## Fsync

-An fsync-enabled Kernel can help improve smoothness while shaders are being compiled in the game.
-Enable fsync in Lutris under Runner Options.
+Refer to the Gamemode [repository](https://github.com/FeralInteractive/gamemode) for configuration instructions

+Use the LUG Helper maintenance menu to edit your launch script and add `gamemoderun` to the beginning of your launch command.

 ## Zram & Swap